-Plant these annuals under 12 inches in a sunny to lightly shaded area of your garden in a moist and well-drained soil.
+Plant these annuals under 12 inches in a sunny to lightly shaded area of your garden in moist and well-drained soil.
 Floss flower is not particularly choosy about soil conditions but does not do well in soggy conditions.

 To the planting location, add 4″ to 6″ inches of organic compost incorporating it into the soil using a garden tiller.
-The compost helps improve the soil’s fertility, an important factor for the health and growth of floss flower.
+The compost helps to improve the soil’s fertility, an important factor for the health and growth of floss flower.

 Step 2: Planting

 Space plants 8 to 10 inches apart.
 Dig the planting holes of similar width to the root balls with depths similar to the one the plants were growing in prior to transplanting.

 Place the young plants into the holes and cover the root balls completely with soil and water thoroughly to compact the soil.

 Step 3: Mulching

 Around the base of your floss flower plants apply a 2-inch layer of mulch to ensure the soil does not dry out.
 For best results, use grass clippings, organic compost, or bark mulch.

 Be sure to refresh the mulch layer as it decomposes to always ensure you maintain it not less than 2 inches.